algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 - **Features:**
   - **Communication:** In-app messaging system to communicate directly with candidates.

-  - **Swap Actions:** The choice to reject or accept any candidate base on the information you can see.
+  - **Swipe Actions:** The choice to reject or accept is based on the information the employer can see concerning the candidate.

 ### 6. Notifications and Alerts